Domestic furnishing in early modern Scotland: Documentary sources and collections

 Significant early antiquarian collectors of Scottish furnishings include Walter Scott, Charles Kirkpatrick Sharpe, William Stirling-Maxwell, William Fraser, and Joseph Noel Paton.
 Paton's sister, the sculptor Amelia Robertson Hill, (wife of the photographer David Octavius Hill) described how her father obtained a cradle in Linlithgow thought to have been that of Mary, Queen of Scots.
 In the 1830s he employed a man to hunt for old furniture near the abandoned royal palaces.
 He discovered the cradle in use in a dwelling near Linlithgow Palace.
 The mother told Paton's agent it was the Queen's cradle, and she would not part with it, even for £1.
 Paton heard the story and bought the cradle.
 Theodore Napier gave the cradle to the National Museum in 1912.
 It was made long after the Stewarts left Scotland.

 Examples of surviving furniture considered to be of good provenance were drawn and published by John William Small, an architect and furniture-maker based in Stirling, as Scottish Woodwork of the Sixteenth & Seventeenth Centuries (Stirling & London, 1878).
+Towards the end of the 19th-century, a fashion for "oak rooms" loosely based on historic interiors, was supplied by new reproduction pieces, some supplied by Small's workshop in Stirling, the North British Art Furniture Works.

 William Burrell donated Scottish furniture now shown at Provand's Lordship in Glasgow.
-Marc Ellington collected furniture at Towie Barclay.
+Marc Ellington collected furniture at Towie Barclay, including an early Scottish cupboard or dresser dated 1613, now displayed at the V&A Dundee.
 The National Museum of Scotland has a well-known chair, a Scottish caquetoire, with the initials and star heraldry of Annabell Murray, Countess of Mar.
 The chair furnished Alloa Tower, and was traditionally regarded as a nursing chair.
 An earlier chair associated with the Baillie and Ross families of Lamington and known as William Wallace's chair is kept by Mohamed Al-Fayed at Balnagown Castle.
 The Great Hall at Darnaway Castle houses a late medieval chair known as "Randolph's chair".
 Furniture in rural, Highland, or vernacular use was collected by Isabel Grant, George 'Taffy' Davidson, Jean Maitland of Burnside, Forfar, and Margaret Michie.